pauls21033/Machine-Learning-Predicting-Stroke-Model-Project/README.md

 ## Introduction

 According to the CDC, in 2020, 1 in 6 deaths resulted from cardiovascular disease due to stroke.
 In addition, according to CDC, Stroke is the 5th leading cause of death in the US.
-This dataset predicts whether an individual will be prone to suffer from a stroke contingent upon the input parameters like age, residence type, gender, hypertension, cardiovascular diseases, marital status, working sector, and smoking status.
+This dataset predicts stroke severity for patients who have suffered a stroke by examining the input parameters like age, gender, hypertension, cardiovascular diseases, marital status, working sector, and smoking status.
 The dataset provides relevant details about each individual.

 ## Objective